 More information on extended households is available on the Welsh Government website.

-Further information is available on the Contact tracing: your questions page on the Welsh Government website.
+- Contact tracing: your questions page on the Welsh Government website.